1and1/spritepacker-maven-plugin/README.md

 <dl>

 	<dt>sourceDirectory</dt>
 	<dd>The directory where your source images reside.
-This will be scanned recursively and files included based on include/exclude rules.</dd>
+This will be scanned recursively and files included based on
+	include/exclude rules.</dd>

 	<dt>includes</dt>
 	<dd>Expression of which files to include.
 	See [http://plexus.codehaus.org/plexus-utils/apidocs/org/codehaus/plexus/util/DirectoryScanner.html] for more details.</dt>

 	<dt>excludes</dt>
 	<dd>Expression of which files to exclude.
 	See [http://plexus.codehaus.org/plexus-utils/apidocs/org/codehaus/plexus/util/DirectoryScanner.html] for more details.</dt>

 	<dt>output</dt>
 	<dd>File to write PNG spritesheet to.</dd>

 	<dt>json</dt>
-	<dd>File to write JSON(P) spritesheet meta data to.
+	<dd>File to write JSON(P) spritesheet metadata to.
 See below for structure.</dd>

 	<dt>jsonpVar</dt>
-	<dd>If set this is used as a padding variable to make the JSON file into a JSONP file which may be more useful depending on your application. e.g.<br>
+	<dd>If set this is used as a padding variable to make the JSON file into a JSONP file which may be more useful depending
+	on your application. e.g.<br>
 		*{ image: {...} }*<br>
 		becomes<br>
 		*jsonpVar = { image: {...} }*
 	</dd>

 	<dt>padding</dt>
 	<dd>Padding in pixels to be added around each image and the edges of the spritesheet.
-Useful if you are having problems with images bleeding into each other due to users zooming, sub-pixel rendering, etc...</dd>
+Useful if you are having problems
+	with images bleeding into each other due to users zooming, sub-pixel rendering, etc...</dd>

 </dl>